A decision to save money doesn’t have to be life-changing or even involve sacrifice.

-As long as you pay monthly credit card bills on time, there’s no problem with using credit cards for daily purchases.
+As long as you pay off your monthly credit card balance on time, there’s no problem with using credit cards for daily purchases.
 Some cards offer cash-back rewards of 3% or more for items such as groceries and gasoline.
 This can produce real savings over time.

 5. Ask about senior discounts

 If you’re into your golden years, you often can save money on purchases just by asking about senior discounts, which are offered at many businesses.

 For example, check out “13 Senior Discounts for Anyone Age 55 or Older.”

 Many purchases are made on impulse.
 You see something you want in a store and get an urge to buy it, especially if it’s on sale.
 The problem is that after the impulse fades, you may realize that you didn’t really need the item.

 For help fighting impulse buys, see “11 Tips and Tricks That Will Keep You From Overspending.”

 Your credit score is a reflection of how well you manage money.
 If your credit score improves, it can lower the amount of interest you pay on loans and credit cards.
 It might even reduce your car insurance premium.

 If you need outside help overcoming your debt or restoring your credit, check out the Money Talks News Solutions Center, which can help match you with a reputable credit counselor.

 8. Reach for a sweater instead of the thermostat